A guide to webform testing best practice

 The key to webform field testing is providing dummy information

-By asking users to provide alternate information (not their own personal information) in a live site experience, you can ensure that the tester will not create a real web foot print (new account, new purchase, etc.) While some people may think that using dummy information is not authentic enough, often testers can relate to the content types enough where they can understand and see how it’s relevant.
+By asking users to use alternate information (not their own personal information) when they are test your web form design, if it’s a live site, you can ensure that the tester will not create a real web foot print (new account, new purchase, etc.) While some people may think that using dummy information is not as authentic as using their own, often testers can relate to the content types to see how it’s relevant to them.
 (For example, entering in a first name feels the same whether it is your own name or someone else’s name).

 Use prototypes or mock-ups